HighCapable/YukiHookAPI/docs-source/src/en/guide/example.md

 }
 ```

-## Xposed Module own Active State
+## Xposed Module Status

+Usually, the developer of the Xposed Module will choose to read the activation information of the current Xposed Module to better show the user the effective status of the current function.

+In addition to the basic Hook functions, `YukiHookAPI` also designed a set of Xposed Module status judgment functions for developers, such as activation status and Hook Framework information.

+### Determine Self-activation Status

-Usually, we choose to write a method that return `false`, and then Hook this method to return `true` to prove that the Hook has taken effect.
+Usually, we will choose to write a method to make it return `false`, and then hook this method to make it return `true` to prove that the Hook has taken effect.

-In `YukiHookAPI`, you don't need to do this at all. `YukiHookAPI` has already encapsulated this operation for you, and you can use it directly.
+In `YukiHookAPI`, you don’t need to do this at all, `YukiHookAPI` has already encapsulated this operation for you, and you can use it directly.

-Now, you can use `YukiHookAPI.Status.isXposedModuleActive` directly in the Module App to determine whether it is active.
+Now, you can directly use `YukiHookAPI.Status.isXposedModuleActive` to determine whether it is activated in the Module App.

 > The following example